The men in Maranello would not be proud

 Pavement IS NOT Earth

 Most people can’t move the ‘vehicle’ they call a body through their life in the way it was designed.
 Fluidity and grace is foreign territory.
 As humans our potential for agility, dexterity, litheness, strength, speed and power is bottomless, yet how many people ever, if at all, experience such vigor?
-Even those deemed fit are so inflexible, rigid and in constant pain as a result of pounding on earth that isn’t even earth, but pavement.
+Even many of those deemed fit are so inflexible, rigid and in constant pain as a result of pounding on earth that isn’t even earth, but pavement.

 A trip to Toys”R”Us = Shock